 AP FACT CHECK: Trump overstates his job performance ratings

-WASHINGTON (AP) — President Donald Trump isn't getting his facts straight when citing his overall job approval ratings.
+WASHINGTON (AP) — President Donald Trump is exaggerating the numbers when citing his overall job approval ratings.

-In a tweet, Trump boasts of poll numbers that show 52 percent of all Americans approved of his performance in office, in spite of the "fake news media."
+In a tweet Sunday, Trump boasted of poll numbers that showed 52 percent of all Americans approved of his performance in office, in spite of the "fake news media."

 No known poll exists showing such high ratings.